ActivisionGameScience/ags_conda_recipes/README.rst

 don't like it, it should give you an idea of the possibilities.

     Unfortunately, currently our environment only supports Linux.
-However, the concepts described in the rest of the tutorial will work on Windows and Mac as well with almost no change
+However, the concepts described in the rest of the tutorial will work on Windows and Mac with almost no change

 Clone the current repository (that you are reading)::